LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Sipders: Fast enemies that have low damage.
 (HP: 70) (attack: 25) (speed: 120)

+## Rounds system
+The enemies in the main map will attack by rounds. the first round of attack is going to be at minute 10 of the game and the attackers will be 5 lazerships, the second one at minute 20 and it will be 5 lazerships and 5 cannonships, by minute 30 it will be 5 lazerships, 5 cannonships, 5 dualships and 1 laser-shooter.

 # Quests & quests solutions

 As quests are one of the most important things in any RTS games, we decided to create a secondary quests systems that will help the player in the main goal of the game but won't have any punish if the player doesn't do them.